Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 Individual Disability

-Individual short-term disability insurance in Texas is a fallback option when employers in the private industry do not offer a voluntary program.
+Individual short-term disability insurance is a fallback option in Texas when private employers do not offer a voluntary program.

 Women buying an individual policy outside their employer before conception can apply for lesser benefits that still have value.